Day 7: Number XIV

 In the game, we cut to Roxas in his bedroom at the Castle that Never Was, where he was sleeping in full robes on top of his sheets.
 I told you.
 Roxas then walks into a sort of lounge in the Castle that Never Was, which we’ll later learn is called The Grey Area (get it???
 It’s a pun!!!).
 You’ll be seeing a lot of the Grey Area, so I may as well describe it: it has a single exit, wall-to-wall windows, two couches and two chairs flanking some coffee tables.
 It’s fairly homey in spite of the usual Organization ultra-sterilization!
 Saïx is standing in front of the windows exactly opposite the entrance, and will remain there for the vast majority of the game.
 He might as well be described with the furniture.

 A few Organization members stop over to say hello to Roxas, each in their own distinct ways: Larxene is rude, Xigbar is weirdly ominous and taunting even when he’s polite, and Axel seems half-interested in making a friendly overture.
-But we learn that no one seriously expects a response from No. XIII: as we learned on day 255, Roxas is like a zombie at this early period in his career, and isn’t talking to anyone.
+But we learn that no one seriously expects a response from No. XIII: as mentioned during the day 255 flash-forward, Roxas is like a zombie at this early period in his career, and isn’t talking to anyone.
 He does seem to understand what’s being said to him, at least, and Axel passes on news that Xemnas has called a meeting in the Round Room.
 He’s referring to the room with all the thrones from KH2, also known as “Where Nothing Gathers.”
 Roxas is so zonked that Axel practically has to lead him by the hand, but one way or another, everyone ends up in the Round Room for Xemnas’ big news.

 Xemnas introduces Number XIV, who is short and slight, and hooded.
 Xemnas then appears to say: “Let us all welcome one of the Keyblade’s chosen.”
 I say “appears to say” because Roxas is spacing out, and he remembers the day when he was introduced to the Organization, and it’s not clear whether Xemnas was talking about Number XIV being one of the Keyblade’s chosen, or if Roxas is remembering his own introduction.
 It’s very cleverly done.
 Down below and back in the present, XIV seems to smirk at Roxas, which provokes a reaction in him, the first emotional reaction we see from our “zombie” lead.
-Of course, keep in mind that our “zombie” should also be a Nobody, with no emotional reactions at all.
-If you didn’t catch that, don’t worry, there’s a lot of game to go, but Days likes slipping these emotions in just past the viewer, to see if they’re paying attention.
+Keep in mind that our “zombie” should also be a Nobody with no emotional reactions at all.
+If you didn’t catch that, don’t worry, there’s a whole game ahead of us, but Days likes slipping these emotions in just past the viewer, to see if they’re paying attention.
 Days is a game that rewards a second viewing.

 Following the cutscene, Roxas Mopes that for the first week of his life, he had no idea what was even going on around him, like what the Organization wanted from him or what they were doing.
 This mope is the closest thing we have to an “end of chapter” for Day 7, but that’s arguably by design.
 While CoM and KH2 were divided up into distinct “chapter breaks,” KH:Days divides its gameplay up by days but its narrative up by arcs.
 Each arc spans multiple days, meaning (among other things) that the game has no particular need to “cap off” every single day of the narrative with a dramatic flourish, cliffhanger or punchline.
 Once this game’s Directory gets going, you’ll see where I personally divide the arcs.
 But I’m getting ahead of myself.
 For now, let’s move on to…